Australia seeks world backing on tobacco legal fight

 "We don't know how much (tobacco firms) seek to influence other players, but we certainly become suspicious when you see comments made by people apparently completely disconnected to Australia ... when the lines are exactly reflecting -- almost parroting -- tobacco companies," Roxon said.

-Australia's tobacco market generated total revenues of around A$10 billion (U.S.$9.6 billion) in 2009, up from A$8.3 billion in 2008, although smoking generally has been in decline.
+Australia's tobacco market generated total revenues of around $10 billion in 2009, up from A$8.3 billion in 2008, although smoking generally has been in decline.
 Around 22 billion cigarettes are sold in the country each year.

 Roxon said she had experienced enormous support from other health ministers at a recent United Nations health meeting in New York, and was sharing Australia's legal preparations with other nations likely to follow Canberra's plain-pack lead.